Aerospace Medicine is a subspecialty of Preventive Medicine and very unique usually to the military, though there are civilians equivalents.

 [11:32] Flying the Plane

 There are a couple of caveats here.
-In the navy, flight surgeons go through some of the pilot training courses.
-The army may do it like the air force where you go through a little bit of ground pilot school.
+In the Navy, flight surgeons go through some of the pilot training courses.
+The Army may do it like the Air Force, where you go through a little bit of ground pilot school.
 For instance, they get to ride in a small Cessna plane and fly to see what it's like.
-The whole point of the flight surgeon is to make sure that pilot and other people can do their job so you have to understand what they're going through.
+The whole point of the flight surgeon is to make sure that pilot and other people can do their job, so you have to understand what they're going through.
 Then you get to see how much there is to do.

 I have my private pilot license.
-I have always been fascinated with airplanes so when I had the opportunity to get my private pilot license, I jumped on that.
+I have always been fascinated with airplanes.
+So when I had the opportunity to get my private pilot license, I jumped on that.

 [16:08] Civilian Physician vs. Air Force Physician

-When you're, say a Primary Care physician, there is almost never this thought about what job a patient does or can they continue to do it.
+When you're, say a Primary Care physician, there is almost never a thought about what job a patient does or can they continue to do it.
 It's usually the patient that asks for some time off because they don't want to work.
 But as a flight surgeon, that's always the first question at the top of my mind.
 I have to know what your job is and whether or not you can continue to do it.
-So if you're a pilot and you come in with a knee pain and I know that if an engine goes out and you need to push full rudder to keep the plane straight and land it, you're probable not going to be able to do that with how bad your knee is.
-So you can be grounded for a week or two to make sure your knees are better and then come back and see me to reevaluate.
+So, if you're a pilot and you come in with a knee pain and I know that if an engine goes out and you need to push full rudder to keep the plane straight and land it, you're probable not going to be able to do that with how bad your knee is.
+You can be grounded for a week or two to make sure your knees are better and then come back and see me to reevaluate.